The Gulch (Atlanta): History

 Under that plan, The Gulch would become part of the Green Line, a development corridor stretching from Georgia International Plaza in the west, including The Gulch, and following the rail corridor east along Underground Atlanta and terminating at Jesse Hill, Jr. Drive (one block southeast of Piedmont Avenue).
 The Gulch would be covered, with parking and transit underneath, and open space on top.

 In July 2012, redevelopment plans for The Gulch moved ahead when President Barack Obama announced the final selection of the Atlanta Multi-Modal Passenger Terminal (MMPT) as one of a small group of projects from across the country to participate in the Dashboard initiative, putting the permitting process for the Terminal on the fast track, cutting the timeline by as much as one year.

 In May 2013, Norfolk Southern Railway, one of three Class 1 railroads which could serve or switch this proposed terminal, stated that it would be unable to operate both freight and passenger trains into/from/by the proposed facility.
 If accurate, possibly directed service to/from the site may be ordered by the U.S. Surface Transportation Board.

 In June 2017, then-Atlanta Mayor Kasim Reed disclosed plans for a possible $1 billion mixed-use project for The Gulch, headed up by Atlanta Hawks' owner Tony Ressler and Atlanta Falcons' owner Arthur Blank.
 As recently as August 2017, however, the site was still being discussed as a potential site for the MMPT, and during that same period, The Gulch was also one of several locations being considered for Amazon's second headquarters.

 In November 2018, Mayor Keisha Lance Bottoms signed the Gulch development proposal into law.

+It is planned to be developed into a mixed-use development featuring hotels, retail, and community spaces called Centennial Yards.